Difference between NEFT and RTGS

 Transaction Limit

-Do you need a Bank Account for RTGS and NEFT?
+Is a Bank Account Necessary for RTGS and NEFT?

-A savings account or current bank account is required for online transactions of both RTGS and NEFT.
-However, a person having no bank account can also send funds through NEFT.
-Such a person will have to deposit cash at the nearest NEFT enabled branch of any bank.
-The transfer can be done to a beneficiary having a bank account with another NEFT enabled bank.
-There is a maximum limit of INR 50,000 for such transactions.
+To perform online transactions via RTGS or NEFT, a savings or current account is required.
+However, a person having no bank account can also send funds through NEFT, and will have to deposit cash at the nearest NEFT-enabled branch of any bank.
+The transfer can be done to a beneficiary having a bank account with another NEFT-enabled bank.
+For such cash transactions, the maximum transfer limit is INR 50,000.

 Online transfer of funds is a vital and essential service in the global banking industry.
-For India, these payment systems have revolutionised the banking sector of the country and given momentum to the growth of a digital and cashless economy.
-After understanding different methods of transferring funds online and figuring out the NEFT and RTGS difference, Mrs Lohia has also started sending and receiving payments online.
-In fact, she believes that this push for digitalisation has made her financials more transparent and secure.
+For India, these payment systems have revolutionised the banking sector and given momentum to the growth of a digital and cashless economy.
+After exploring different methods of transferring funds online and understanding the key differences between NEFT and RTGS, Mrs. Lohia has also started sending and receiving payments online.
+In fact, she believes that this push for digitalisation has improved the transparency and security of her finances.

 With the digibank by DBS app, you can easily and conveniently initiate RTGS and NEFT transactions.
 All transactions done via the digibank by DBS mobile app are safe and secure.